rich-programmer291/OIBSIP-Calculator/README.md

-# OIBSIP-Calculator
+# Calculator
-A Calculator Project.
+A basic Javascript project.